Aram Banu Begum: Life

 She was very outspoken and mischievous.
 She was called the butterfly of the harem.
-She was fondly called Ladli Begum by Akbar.
+She was fondly called Ladli Begum ("loved one") by Akbar.
 She is believed to be quick-witted and sharp at answering back.
 According to Jahangir, Akbar was extremely fond of her and described her impoliteness as politeness.

-Akbar also repeatedly told Jahangir to “Bābā! for my sake be as kind as I am, after me, to this sister, who in Hindi phrase is my darling (that is, dearly cherished).
+Akbar also repeatedly told Jahangir: “Bābā! for my sake be as kind as I am, after me, to this sister, who in Hindi phrase is my darling (that is, dearly cherished).
 Be affectionate to her and pass over her little impolitenesses and impudences.”

 Death

 Aram Banu remained unmarried and died during the reign of her brother, Jahangir.
 She died of dysentery on 17 June 1624.